Master of Arts

 - A scholarly writing sample of no more than 10,000 workds in PDF Format.
 Ideally this would be a paper/article that utilizes primary sources

 For admission to the master’s program, graduate work at the master’s level presupposes an undergraduate major in history of approximately thirty semester hours, although the Graduate Studies Committee will consider outstanding applicants with undergraduate degrees in related disciplines.
-In the past, strong applicants have presented at least an overall cumulative undergraduate grade point average of 3.0 or a grade point average of 3.25 in the last 60 hours of undergraduate work is required.
-The department expects students to produce a minimum Verbal score of 154 and a minimum Analytical Writing score of 4.0 on the Graduate Record Examination (GRE).
-Students who present a minimum of 30 hours in history may be admitted without deficiency.
-Students who present between 18 and 30 hours of history may be admitted with or without deficiency, subject to the determination of the Graduate Studies Committee.
+In the past, strong applicants have presented at least an overall cumulative undergraduate grade point average of 3.0 or a grade point average of 3.25 in the last 60 hours of undergraduate work, a verbal GRE score in the sixty-fifth percentile, and an analytical writing GRE score of 4.0.
+Students who present a minimum of 30 hours in history courses may be admitted without deficiency.
+Students who present between 18 and 30 hours in history may or may not be admitted with deficiency, subject to determination by the department’s Graduate Studies Committee (GSC).
 Students who present less than 18 hours of history may not be admitted without deficiency.
 The GSC will determine deficiency requirements.
 It is expected that students who are applying in fields where the primary research language is not English must demonstrate reading proficiency early in their program.